lukeprofits/CashApp_to_EveryDollar_Importer/README.md

 * Manual import (review each transaction that is being added, and press "ENTER" to confirm)

 # Donate
 I created this for free.
-If this helps you out, send me a few bucks (I KNOW you have Cash App :P)
+If this helps you out, send me a few bucks (I KNOW you have Cash App 😛)

 Cash App: `$LukeProfits`